Codecanal/caption-gen/README.md

 Inputs are sequences of continuous text of a certain length and the targets are the same sequence, shifted one token (word or piece of word) to the right.
 The model uses internally a mask-mechanism to make sure the predictions for the token i only uses the inputs from 1 to i but not the future tokens.

 ### Summary
-Submitted by : Raghavesh Mishra
+Submitted by : Raghavesh Mishra.
 Role: Have researched about different models which are used for text generation and understood the working of HuggingFace Transformer model.
 Also learnt the basics of NLP and GPT-2 models
 Further growth: To learn how to implement fine-tuning in the given model and make it more suited to our demands